 About Us

 His previous posts and tasks include chief traffic engineer for Westminster City Council - and then head of policy and project assessment for the Greater London Council.
 His posts have also included Deputy Borough Engineer, Surveyor and Planning Officer for the London Borough of Barking and Dagenham, Director of Technical Services and Planning for Aylesbury Vale DC, Director of Parking for Legion Group, Transport and Planning Manager for Pfizer and Sustainable Transport Manager for Canterbury Christ Church University.
-John also supports the academic Transport Planning work and lectures at the University of Hertfordshire.
-Chris Veasey has been working in Transport and Traffic Engineering and Planning since 1972, following earlier experience in civil engineering construction, mostly on motorway schemes.
+John has also supported the academic Transport Planning work and lectures at the University of Hertfordshire.

 Responsible for assessing transport impacts of all developments being promoted by the private sector or other public bodies in the City of Westminster.